Inclusive & Bias-Free Curriculum Checklist

 Examples of content that promotes shame, bias, stereotype or stigma include:

-- Implying that mentally ill patients are violent/dangerous
+- Implying that patients with mental illness are violent/dangerous

 - Undermining the dignity of people with mental health issues by not recognizing how some might value "neurodiversity" as well as wishing treatment for symptoms that cause suffering